-Jax Taylor Dishes On His Drunken Hotel Fight With ‘Bachelor’ Nick Viall
+Jax Taylor Dishes On His Drunken Hotel Fight With ‘Bachelor’ Star Nick Viall

 Jax Taylor has been known to get into arguments while drinking and some of those arguments have been seen on Vanderpump Rules.
 Most recently, the SUR Restaurant bartender got into a dispute with James Kennedy, who used to work at the restaurant and has been starring on Vanderpump Rules for the past few seasons.

 While Jax Taylor has been a bit of a wild child during past seasons of Vanderpump Rules, he has settled his playboy ways since meeting his current girlfriend, Brittany Cartwright, in 2015.
-Although he used to be known as a cheater and player, he and Cartwright have been exclusive for nearly 2 years and show no signs of an impending breakup.
+Although he used to be known as a cheater and player, he and Cartwright have been exclusive for nearly two years and show no signs of an impending breakup.

 In fact, Taylor has discussed the possibility of marrying Cartwright in the future.

-During another interview with The Daily Dish, which was conducted months ago, Jax Taylor admitted that while he was once against getting married, he is now warming up to the idea of making Cartwright his wife at some point.
+During another interview with the Daily Dish, which was conducted months ago, Jax Taylor admitted that while he was once against getting married, he is now warming up to the idea of making Cartwright his wife at some point.

 “As time progresses, I’m starting to open my mind about it a little bit more because I do love her and that’s something she wants,” he explained, “and I’m willing to bring the idea back.
 We’ll see.
 I just hate divorce.
 I hate it.
 I’ve done a lot of things in my life, it’s just kind of the one box I don’t want to check off that I’ve done.”

-Jax Taylor and Brittany Cartwright are rumored to be working on a new spinoff but so far, Bravo TV has yet to confirm news of the potential show, which is reportedly based out of her hometown in Kentucky.
+Jax Taylor and Brittany Cartwright are rumored to be working on a new spinoff.
+However, Bravo TV has yet to confirm news of the potential show, which is reportedly based out of her hometown in Kentucky.

 To see more of Jax Taylor and his co-stars, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.